scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 SunPy provides a Python front-end to this API.

 A new problem arose with the launch of the `SDO <http://sdo.gsfc.nasa.gov>`_ mission.
-The large size of the images (4 times larger than the previous mission), together with the fastest cadence of their cameras (~10 images per minute) makes challenging to use of the data in the same manner as previous observations.
+The large size of the images (4 times larger than the previous missions), together with the fast cadence of their cameras (~10 images per minute) makes it challenging to use of the data in the same manner as from previous observations.
 Previously the standard workflow was to download long time series of data and to view animations to identify features of interest to the scientist.
 For `SDO <http://sdo.gsfc.nasa.gov>`_ this would involve downloading prohibitively large amounts of data.
 The `Heliophysics Event Knowledgebase <http://www.lmsal.com/hek/>`_ [HEK]_ was created to solve this overload of data.